-The Costs and Benefits of Monitoring Healthcare Providers: Evidence from Medicare Audits
+The Costs and Benefits of Monitoring Providers: Evidence from Medicare Audits

 Abstract: Governments often outsource services to third parties and subsequently monitor them to deter wasteful spending, but monitoring can be costly.
-I study monitoring within Medicare, where unnecessary care is a major source of waste.
-Using novel data on a large auditing program, I find that hospitals respond to monitoring by reducing admissions, but also incur substantial compliance costs.
-I do not find evidence that these admission reductions harm patients, suggesting that the marginal admission was unnecessary.
-But for every \$1,000 saved, hospitals incurred \$173 in compliance costs.
-In the long-run, monitoring is welfare-improving as the savings to Medicare outweigh hospital compliance costs.
+This paper studies monitoring in Medicare, where the provision of unnecessary healthcare is a major source of waste.
+Using novel administrative data on Medicare's largest monitoring program, I study monitoring aimed at detecting and reclaiming Medicare payments for unnecessary hospital admissions.
+Exploiting plausibly exogenous variation in monitoring intensity both across hospitals and across patients, I find that hospitals respond to monitoring by reducing unnecessary admissions, but incur substantial compliance costs to do so.
+I find no evidence that the marginal patient denied admission is harmed, suggesting that hospitals fine-tune their response to target unnecessary admissions.
+But in doing so, hospitals' compliance costs increase and they adopt technology to help identify unnecessary admissions.
+For every \$1,000 in savings to Medicare from the monitoring, hospitals incur \$173 in increased compliance costs.
+However, despite the compliance costs, I find that increased monitoring improves welfare because of the substantial government savings.